elizarpif/master_thesis/README.md

 `rossler` contails all acripts for the analysis under controlled conditions;

 ## Instructions
 Before using functions from folders, it is necessary to add it to Path.
-Better to choose "Context menu -> Add Files To Path -> Selected Folders and Subfolders`
+Better to choose *"Context menu -> Add Files To Path -> Selected Folders and Subfolders"*